tamarasessink/MoCo-SmaAt-UNet-test/README.md

 The MoCo v2 approach will be used as the backbone of the encoder.
 We will compare SmaAt-Unet with and without self-supervised learning.

+The 50% dataset has 4GB in size and the 20% dataset has 16.5GB in size.
+Use the [create_dataset.py](create_datasets.py) to create the two datasets used from the original dataset from Trebing et al. (2021).

 ### Unsupervised Training